 Superhero Speciation: Nowadays, Diana has found her distinctive place in the DC trinity: while Superman provides the inspiration of good and Batman with his cunning, Wonder Woman provides an element of pragmatic power willing to go a step further than them and kill her enemies if necessary, while also using her diplomatic/political power as Themyscira's representative to the rest of the world to advocate for peace whenever possible.

-Arguably this has led to Flanderization by people Completely Missing the Point that she was acting violently out of character in Kingdom Come.
-That's why Batman and everyone was so shocked by her killing Von Bach.
+This has led to Flanderization by people Completely Missing the Point that she was acting violently out of character in Kingdom Come.
+That's why Batman and everyone were so shocked by her killing Von Bach.
 Since then, readers and writers alike seem to have pegged her as the one member of DC's Big Three who is willing to kill—which, in light of most of her history, may count as pretty drastic Motive Decay.

 Token Minority: Nubia, who was even explicitly called the "Black Wonder Woman" in The Seventies.
 Later years have shown the Amazons to be more racially diverse, so Phillippus, while the most prominent black Amazon, doesn't stick out quite so much.